mee404/mee404.github.io/index.md

 exclude: true
 ---
 ### **Latest Announcements**
+- See the new class presentation and tiny class work (of week 12) below
 - See your last homework project below.
-- See the latest class presentations and class works below.

 <!--
 - [See the midterm solutions](https://drive.google.com/file/d/102AjPuqAYXIS4vyk4Ej_Kjok7L549bzc/view?usp=sharing){:target="blank"}